 Robert’s Rules of Order (current version) shall serve as the Governing Parliamentary

 Authority of the VNC.
-An unbiased Parliamentarian may be appointed by the President to assist in the resolution of parliamentary issues.
+A Parliamentarian may be appointed by the President to assist in the resolution of parliamentary issues.
 In the case of conflict between these

 Bylaws and the Governing Parliamentary Authority, these Bylaws shall prevail.